elianafang/reply2reviewer_Ve3r/README.md

    Thank you for pointing this out.
 In our revision, we will include both theoretical complexity analysis of our method (See Figure Re.5).

 5. **Terminology: Homophilic vs. Heterophilic (not Homogeneous/Heterogeneous)**
    We appreciate the correction.
-While the term "homogeneous graph" is used to refer to graphs without typed nodes or edges, we agree that **"homophilic" and "heterophilic"** more accurately reflect the **semantic relationship between node features and connections**.
+While the term "homogeneous/heterogeneous graph" is used to refer to graphs without typed nodes or edges, we agree that **"homophilic" and "heterophilic"** more accurately reflect the **semantic relationship between node features and connections**.
 We will revise the terminology throughout the paper to reflect this distinction.

 <div align="center"><strong>Figure Re.5: Additional analysis on complexity